filipvanlaenen/british_polls/backlog.md

 # Backlog

+1. Produce an average over the last *n* opinion polls, but only retain the last poll for each pollster
 1. Mark the median in the graph with the voting intentions with two outward ticks or a line
 1. Mark the median in the graph with the seat projections with two outward ticks